jon-heard/obsidian-inline-scripts-library/clips_ui.sfile.md

 return expand("clips remove " + clipNames[pick]);
 ```
 __
-ui clips remove - Asks the user to choose a clip, then removes that clip.
+ui clips remove - User chooses a clip, which is then removed.